googleapis/google-cloud-php/Datastore/MIGRATING.md

 ### Client Options changes

-The following client options are removed/replaced with other options present in [`ClientOptions`][ClientOptions].
+The following [`ClientOptions`][ClientOptions] have been reorganized.
 This was done to ensure client options are consistent across all Google Cloud clients.

 - `authCache` -> Moved to `credentialsConfig.authCache`
 - `authCacheOptions` -> Moved to `credentialsConfig.authCacheOptions`